Catizard/lampghost/README.md

 ![showcase1](./doc/showcase1.png)
 ![showcase2](./doc/showcase2.png)

-`LampGhost` is an **offline** and **cross-platform** `beatoraja` save file viewer, favorite folder manager and provides lamp diff view .
+`LampGhost` is an **offline** and **cross-platform** `beatoraja/LR2` save file viewer, favorite folder manager and BMS downloader.
 It supports:

 - `I18n`:`English` and `zh-CN` are supported currently
+- `Clients`: We keep `LR2` user in heart, although `LampGhost` is mainly supporting `beatoraja`, we give as much as possible support to `LR2` users
-- `Multiple User`: You can load your friends' save file and view their scores
+- `Multiple User`: You can load your friends' save file and view/compare their scores
-- `Time Machine`: Compare lamp status between you and your friends, and could even "turn back" your friend's save file time(Suppose your friend is already ^^, using `LampGhost` allows you comparing the lamp status the moment that your friend achived ★5).
+- `Time Machine`: "Turn back" your friend's save file time(Suppose your friend is already ^^, using `LampGhost` allows you comparing the lamp status the moment that your friend achived ★5).
 And even "back port" the data into beatoraja
 - `Favorite Folder`: Customize favorite folder and import it as a difficult table in `beatoraja`(tip: You can reload table by pressing F2 in game).
 More specifically, import `http://127.0.0.1:7391/table/lampghost.json` in `beatoraja` while keep `LampGhost` opening
 - `Custom Difficult Table`: Customize your own difficult table and export, share, or deploy to static website
-- `Download Missing BMS`: LampGhost implements the integration with some BMS download servers, you can download the missing BMS through LampGhost or supply missing bms based on difficult tables
+- `Download Missing BMS`: `LampGhost` implements the integration with some BMS download servers.
+You can download the missing BMS manually or supply all missing BMS based on difficult tables
+- `Automatic`: `LampGhost` will monitor your save files and trigger an incremental sync when finishing gameplay

 Because `LampGhost` is an **offline** tool, therefore:

-- No need of an `ir.jar` file for connecting a centerialized server.
+- No need of an `ir.jar` file for connecting a centralized server.
 Therefore won't be unusable due to server is down
 - If you want to compare your friends' save file, you need to ask them and handle them manually, which could be a tedious task
 - It's always here, when you want to see your progress, the only thing you need to do is pressing the sync button
 - There might be a risk for some breaking changes that you have to remove `LampGhost`'s database file and have a clean start